Ethics of Genetic Therapies

 Our lab is interested in how different stakeholders think about gene editing and the potential social and ethical implications.
 We are conducting a number of research studies in this area.

 There is very little that has been published about how the Swiss population thinks about gene editing for genetic conditions.
-As such, members of our lab are doing several studies (funded by the Health Ethics and Policy Chair).
+As such, members of our lab are doing several studies.

 Part 1: